jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 [Homepage](/) | [Techvolution: A New Philosophy](/a-new-philosophy/start)

+## Rear Page Summary

-## Backpage
+## Backpage Summary

 Conservatives are making the middle class great again.
-Followed by the world round, these red-blooded patriots are giving regular people better jobs and honest government.
+Across the world these red-blooded patriots are giving regular people better jobs and honest government.
 Don't be a socialist; join them and fight for liberty!

 No, wait.
 The Progressives are the good guys fighting for us all.
 Their ideology is the one saving us from climate change, racism, sexism, elitism, chauvinism while making sure everyone gets their fair share.
 Fight fascism; fight for progress!